loganpear/Cpp-Projects-MSU/README.md

 ### Attached Files
 - `main.cpp`: The main C++ program implementing the sentiment analysis.
 - `set1.csv`: Dataset 1 containing movie titles, years, ratings, and reviews.
 - `set2.csv`: Dataset 2 containing additional movie data.
+- `dictionary.txt`: Contains two comma-separated lists of words, where the first line represents positive words and the second line represents negative words, used for sentiment analysis of movie reviews.
 - `example_output.txt`: Sample output of the program for reference.

 This project demonstrates proficiency in file I/O, data manipulation, and statistical analysis in C++.